-- GHG emission reduction and reduce bureaucratic burdens. - Support modifications to the Brown Act to maximize and enhance public and committee member participation in virtual and in-person meetings, reduce VMT, and alleviate barriers to serving on advisory committees. - actions support the implementation of priority transportation projects and programs, including Measure D projects.
-Maintain and increase funding for RTC projects and programs, support streamlining and other actions which could expedite delivery of projects and oppose efforts that could hinder or increase the cost to implement priorities. - Support legislative and administrative actions that will improve safety on state highways and local roads, including speed limit reductions and Caltrans Director's order related to complete streets, especially where state highways serve as main streets. - Support new transportation funding mechanisms to replace gas and diesel taxes, considering vehicle fuel economy and zero-emission vehicle adoption.
+- Increase funding for active and sustainable transportation and support equitable access to zeroemission vehicles and infrastructure. - Support modifications to the Brown Act and state funding programs to maximize and enhance public and committee member participation in virtual and inperson meetings, reduce vehicle miles traveled (VMT), and alleviate barriers to serving on advisory committees.\ - actions support the implementation of priority transportation projects and programs, including Measure D projects.

+Support streamlining and other actions which could expedite delivery of projects and oppose efforts that could hinder or increase the cost to implement priorities. - Support legislative and administrative actions that will improve safety on state highways and local roads, including speed limit reductions and Caltrans policies related to complete streets, especially where state highways serve as main streets.

-^{}Starred items are also part of the Central Coast Coalition's legislative platform
+\Starred items are also on the Central Coast Coalition's legislative platform.